Bargaining with Absentmindedness: Introduction

-The probability of delay in the mixing equilibrium\footnote{With imperfect recall, the classic equivalence between behavioral strategies and mixed strategies \citep{kuhn} breaks down.
-Here, we refer to the "mixed equilibrium" as the equilibrium where the respondent plays a behavioral strategy which randomizes over accepting and rejecting greedy offers.} does not depend on the discount factor nor the time horizon.
-The probability of reaching a deal immediately is equal to the ratio of the proposer's payoff when a fair offer is accepted to their payoff when a greedy offer is accepted to hold the proposer indifferent between greedy and fair offers in the final period.
-That is, regardless of the discount factor or time horizon (provided, of course, that players are sufficiently patient), delay occurs with probability $1/3$.
+The probability of delay in the mixing equilibrium does not depend on the discount factor nor on the time horizon (provided players are sufficiently patient).\footnote{With imperfect recall, the classic equivalence between behavioral strategies and mixed strategies \citep{kuhn} breaks down.
+Here, I refer to the "mixing equilibrium" as the equilibrium where the respondent plays a behavioral strategy which randomizes over accepting and rejecting $a_P$.} The probability of reaching a deal immediately is equal to the ratio of the proposer's payoff when action $a_R$ is chosen to her payoff when action $a_P$ is chosen in order to hold the proposer indifferent between offering $a_R$ and $a_P$ in the final period.
 The probability the deal falls through, however, is increasing in the discount factor.
-When the respondent is more patient, the cost of rejecting greedy offers falls.
-To keep the respondent indifferent between accepting and rejecting, the proposer must make fewer fair offers in the final period of the game, thus increasing the chance that the deal falls through.
+When the respondent is more patient, the cost of rejecting an offer of $a_P$ falls.
+To keep the respondent indifferent between accepting and rejecting, the proposer must concede less frequently in the final period of the game, thus increasing the chance that the deal falls through.